If you’re choosing to study at our modern, vibrant Whyalla Campus, then the Student Residential Village is the best place to live.

 • police-officer Security minus-thin plus-thin

-The Village is patrolled regularly by our resident security officers, to help ensure a safe and secure environment for all residents.
+The Village is patrolled regularly by our resident security officers and the grounds are monitored by external CCTV to help ensure a safe and secure environment for all residents.
 Security telephones are also provided inside all units for 24-hour access to security staff.
 Off-street car parking is provided, and a lockable storage shed is available for bicycles and other storage.

 Each room has its own individual key, attached to a registered master-key system.